ChrisTowles/Blog-old/pages/posts/example-of-how-migrate-vue-2-vueify-jest-to-vue2-vite-and-vitest.md

 - time and effort retraining the team.
 - moving away from framework others in the company already also uses.

-So its pretty easy to decided to do wait on doing the migration to `vue 3` and `vuetify 3` once its ready.
+So its pretty easy to decided to wait on doing the migration to `vue 3` and `vuetify 3` once its ready.

 ## New Goal - Vite and Composition API with vue 2